rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

    United States.
 2. The candidate must have earned Active membership while at RIT.
-3. The candidate must have applied for alumni membership within six months of leaving the RIT.
+3. The candidate must have applied for alumni membership within six months of leaving RIT.
 Alumni membership can also be granted after the six month time period upon approval of the Primary Officers.
 The Officers' Policy shall specify the application process for Alumni membership.